ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Once the program has finished, you can output the annotation using:
 `gff3_merge -g -d scaffold.maker.output/scaffold_master_datastore_index.log`

 This will only output the finished gene models, not the aligned proteins and transcripts (`-g`).
 The result file `scaffold.all.gff` can be loaded into IGV.

-What are your impressions, when you compare the MAKER gene models with your AUGUSTUS results and the chicken lift-over?
+**QB2.19:** Check position 7,460 kbp again.
+Is the MAKER annotation better than the ab initio prediction from AUGUSTUS?

+**QB2.20:** Check position 6,180 kbp again.
+Is the MAKER annotation better than the prediction of AUGUSTUS with hints?
+How can that be when MAKER doesn't use RNA-seq data?

+**QB2.21:** Go to position 1,513 kbp.
+Which program predicts the first exons better according to the RNA-seq data?
+Why do you think MAKER is predicting more exons? (there could be different explanations).

+**QB2.22:** If MAKER does not use the direct RNA-seq data, how do you think it can predict UTRs?

 ## B2.6.
 Functional annotation using BLAST and MAKER